PhilJahelka/PhilJahelka.github.io/docs/README.md

 ## When:
 October 4th
 ## Where:
-Walker Creek Ranch Outside Petaluma, canvas
+Walker Creek Ranch Outside Petaluma, CA.
 ## Why:
 Because Kathryn and Phil feel like throwing a big party to celebrate our relationship.